Oscar Elton Sette: California State Fisheries Laboratory, 1919-1924

 Sette scrapped his plans to attend the University of California, instead entering service in the United States Army in 1918 during the late stages of World War I. After his discharge in 1919, he became part of the staff of the California State Fisheries Laboratory.
 Sardines had become increasingly important commercially in the United States, and in 1920 he received his first major assignment for the laboratory, which was to study the sardine fishery off California to assist the laboratory in improving its understanding of the life cycle and behavior of sardines and to determine the effect of fishing on sardine stocks.
 Based in Monterey, California, Sette found the fluctuation of sardine populations from year to year to be of particular interest.
 Based on his work at Monterey, he wrote his first article on fisheries, discussing the Monterey fishery, his work there, and the need to better understand changes in the abundance and size of fish in order to manage fish stocks properly; the article was published in California Fish and Game in 1920 with the title "The Sardine Problem in the Monterey Bay District."
 The interest in the reasons for fluctuations in fish size and populations stayed with him for the rest of his life and played a major role in his career.

-On September 1, 1920, Sette took a leave of absence to attend Stanford University in Stanford, California, and finish college.
+On September 1, 1920, Sette took a leave of absence to attend Stanford University, and finish college.
 Stanford was a major center for the study of fisheries on the United States West Coast, and while there, he studied under the noted ichthyologist and educator David Starr Jordan (1851–1931).
 Graduating with a Bachelor of Science in Zoology in June 1922, he returned to the California State Fisheries Laboratory, working in Monterey during the sardine fishing season and for the rest of the year at the San Pedro Laboratory, where he conducted research related to the tuna fishery.
 His first academic paper on fisheries – providing statistics on the sardine fishery and describing sampling systems he used at Monterey – resulted from this work, and it was accepted for publication in April 1924.